Nutrition and healthy eating is a multi-layered approach to wellness.

 Cooking at home can make it easier to meet your nutrition and heating eating goals because you’ll have more control over the ingredients you use.

-You’ll also be also to choose nutrition and healthy eating recipes that tailored to your specific health needs.
-I
+You’ll also be able to choose nutrition and healthy eating recipes tailored to your specific health needs.

 Certain spices can also have a positive effect on your health.
-Spices and herbs with proven nutritional and health benefits include:
+According to EatingWell, spices and herbs with proven nutritional and health benefits include:

 - Chili peppers

-Restaurants often serve food in larger portions as part of an effort to encourage loyalty and keep customers happy.
+Restaurants often serve food in more substantial portions as part of an effort to encourage loyalty and keep customers happy.

-It’s also more difficult to be mindful of your portions in social settings.
+It’s also more challenging to be mindful of your portions in social settings.
 This doesn’t mean you have to stop socializing.